enpici/VillagerGPT/README.md

 - Propose trades
 - Shake head
 - Play various sounds

+Villagers will also react to their surroundings.
+The plugin watches the environment during a conversation and inserts messages when the weather changes, night falls or new mobs come close.

 AI villagers also have one of these randomly selected personalities: